DannyDainton/All-Things-Postman/Examples/02_createEnvironmentFile.md

 A new environment file can be created in a number of different ways.
 One way is by following the steps below.
 In the file, we will be setting the `baseURL` value to `https://restful-booker.herokuapp.com` and using this in all of our requests as we move through the examples.

 - Press the `cog` icon in the top right on the application, just above the `Save` button
-- Select the `Manage Environments` option
 - Press the `Add` button
 - Give your environment file a name (I've called mine _Restful\_Booker\_Environment_ )
-- In the `New key` field, type `baseURL`
+- In the `Add a new variable` field, type `baseURL`
-- In the `Value` field next `baseURL`, type `https://restful-booker.herokuapp.com`
+- In the field next `baseURL`, type `https://restful-booker.herokuapp.com`
 - When you're done, Press the `Add` button
-- To get back to the main window, either press the `X` button or click anywhere not in the `Manage Environments` dialog box
+- To get back to the main window, press the `X` button

 This process can be seen in the clip below: